d8bfd8/d8bfd8/wiki/git.md

-An atomic commit’s message is easily ≤ 50 chars
+- An atomic commit’s message is easily ≤ 50 chars
+- An atomic commit makes git revert concise